Disappearance of Tammy Belanger

-Tammy Lynn Belanger (February 24, 1976 – disappeared November 13, 1984) is an American child who vanished while walking to school in Exeter, New Hampshire in November 1984.
+Tammy Lynn Belanger (February 24, 1976 – disappeared November 13, 1984) is an American child who disappeared while walking to school in Exeter, New Hampshire, in November 1984.
 Police believe she was abducted.

 On the morning of her disappearance, Belanger was seen by a neighbor crossing the street on her way to school.
 She did not arrive at school, and has not been seen since.
 The one suspect in the case, who had been convicted of sexual assault of a minor in 1979, was later convicted of burglary and indecent exposure in Florida in 1992, and died in 2012.

 Timeline

 Disappearance

 On the morning of Tuesday, November 13, 1984, Belanger left her home on River Street in Exeter, New Hampshire, to walk to the elementary school on Lincoln Street where she was in the third grade.
 A neighbor saw her cross Court Street at approximately 8 a.m.
 It was about 1 mi to the school, which Belanger had walked since she was in the first grade.
 When Belanger had not returned home by 3:30 p.m., her mother called the school, only to find out that Belanger had not been in class, and called police.
 At the time, the school did not verify students' absences by proactively calling parents.

 In the following days, police and volunteers searched 6–8 sqmi on foot and via helicopter and boat.
 The FBI and State Police helped to investigate leads.
 A nearby flooded quarry was searched by divers.
 Nothing of significance was discovered, and by November 20, the Exeter police chief said he had little hope of finding Belanger alive.